zkemail/email-wallet/README.md

 # ZK Email Wallet

-A smart contract wallet powered by your email address.
+A smart contract wallet controlled using email.